John Ireland: All the King's Men

-John Ireland turned director with The Fast and the Furious (1954), an early production from Roger Corman; Ireland also starred.
 He had the lead in the British thriller The Glass Cage (1955) and the war film Hell's Horizon (1955).
 He made another for Corman, this time only as an actor – Gunslinger (1956).

 In July 1955 he signed a contract with Revue to act and direct films for television.

 In January 1956 he signed to play the lead in the TV series Port of Call.

 Ireland landed a supporting role as Johnny Ringo in Gunfight at the O.K.
 Corral (1957), and played a mobster in MGM's Party Girl (1958).
 He had the lead in No Place to Land (1958), and Stormy Crossing (1958).

-In 1959, Ireland appeared as Chris Slade, with Karl Swenson as Ansel Torgin, in the episode "The Fight Back" of the NBC western series, Riverboat.
+In 1959, Ireland appeared as Chris Slade, with Karl Swenson as Ansel Torgin, in the episode "The Fight Back" of the NBC Western series, Riverboat.
 In the storyline, Tom Fowler (Tom Laughlin), the boss of the corrupt river town of Hampton near Vicksburg, Mississippi, blocks farmers from shipping their crops to market.
 In a dispute over a wedding held on the Enterprise, a lynch-mob led by Fowler comes after series lead-character Grey Holden (Darren McGavin).
 Karl Swenson also was cast in this episode.